Skip to main content

 typealias MetersPerSeconds = Int

-// We're using here the specific unit of measure to avoid yet another code smell
+// Using a specific unit of measure to avoid another code smell

 const val LIGHT_SPEED: MetersPerSeconds = 299792458